StellarNotions/clockify-invoice-generator/README.md

 ### Usage

 1. Use the provided [example.config.json](example.config.json) file to customize the generated invoice.
+    - Default expected name for this file is `config.json` can be passed a command line argument though using the `-c` flag
 2. Retrieve a data dump of time entries for Clockify by:
     1. Navigating to the [DashBoard](https://clockify.me/dashboard)
     2. Select the invoice date period in the top right hand corner